 According to the World Bank, the global economy decelerated to an estimated 2.4 percent in 2019, the slowest pace since the global financial crisis.
 The Indian Economy was not immune to the slowdown.
 The Indian economy was affected across all four key growth engines of our economy faltered to stimulate any growth.
 We note that three of the four growth engines-private consumption, private investment, and exports-have slowed down significantly led by variety of reasons.
 Consumption, the biggest contributor of growth was subdued, pointing to fragile consumer sentiment and purchasing ability.
-Similarly, private investments and exports have remained muted owing to soft demand, global uncertainties around trade and investment, has been moderated because of the limited elbow room the government has for counter-cyclical spending as the budget deficit remains under pressure.
+Similarly, private investments and exports have remained muted owing to soft demand, global uncertainties around trade and investments and geopolitical tensions.
+The fourth engine, government consumption and investment, has been moderated because of the limited elbow room the government has for counter-cyclical spending as the budget deficit remains under pressure.
 Further, an unexpected COVID-19 outbreak engulfed India too and resulted in nationwide lockdown starting 25th March 2020 has dashed hope of any early recovery on economy, which will have wider ramification in current fiscal.